renskiy/fabricio/examples/service/swarm/README.md

-# Fabricio: Hello, World
+# Fabricio: Docker Swarm

-This example shows how to deploy configuration consisting of a single container based on custom image which automatically built from provided [Dockerfile](Dockerfile).
+This example shows how to deploy Docker Swarm configuration consisting of a single service based on [official Nginx image](https://hub.docker.com/_/nginx/).

 ## Requirements
 * Fabricio 0.3.16 or greater
 * [Vagrant](https://www.vagrantup.com)
 * One from the [list of Vagrant supported providers](https://www.vagrantup.com/docs/providers/) (this example was tested with [VirtualBox](https://www.virtualbox.org/))
-* [Docker](https://www.docker.com/products/overview) for Linux/Mac/Windows
-* Docker registry which runs locally on 5000 port, this can be reached out by executing following docker command: `docker run --name registry --publish 5000:5000 --detach registry:2`

 ## Files
-* __Dockerfile__, used for building image
 * __fabfile.py__, Fabricio configuration
 * __README.md__, this file
 * __Vagrantfile__, Vagrant config